The Proximal ID Algorithm: Introduction

 Our paper is organized as follows.
-In Section \ref{sec:proximal}, we review the standard setting of proximal causal inference, largely following \citep{miao2018identifying,tchetgen2020introduction}.
-In Section \ref{sec:proximal-2} we describe a nontrivial extension of this approach to settings where point identification may be obtained, despite the fact that the standard assumptions that proximal causal inference relies on fail.
-In Section \ref{sec:id}, we describe the general theory of non-parametric identification in graphical models and the ID algorithm as a prelude to the description of our main contribution, the proximal ID algorithm, in Section \ref{sec:new}.
-In Section \ref{sec:g-comp} we describe an important special case of the proximal ID algorithm, which applies proximal causal inference techniques to generalize the g-computation algorithm \citep{robins86new}.
-Section \ref{sec:dtr} shows how identification theory developed in this paper may be used for identification of responses to treatment variables being counterfactually set according to a policy.
-Section \ref{sec:sims} describes how existing statistical inference methods developed in the proximal causal inference literature \citep{miao2018confounding,tchetgen2020introduction} generalize to the example described in Section \ref{sec:proximal-2}, and illustrates these methods via simulations.
-Section \ref{sec:conclusions} contains our conclusions.
+In \S \ref{sec:proximal}, we review the standard setting of proximal causal inference, largely following \citep{miao2018identifying,tchetgen2020introduction}.
+In \S \ref{sec:proximal-2} we describe a nontrivial extension of this approach to settings where point identification may be obtained, despite the fact that the standard assumptions that proximal causal inference relies on fail.
+In \S \ref{sec:id}, we describe the general theory of nonparametric identification in graphical models and the ID algorithm as a prelude to the description of our main contribution, the proximal ID algorithm, in \S \ref{sec:new}. \S \ref{sec:dtr} shows how identification theory developed in this paper may be used for identification of responses to treatment variables being counterfactually set according to a policy. \S \ref{sec:sims} describes how existing statistical inference methods developed in the proximal causal inference literature \citep{miao2018confounding,tchetgen2020introduction} generalize to the example described in \S \ref{sec:proximal-2}, and illustrates these methods via simulations.
+A data application is described in \S \ref{sec:analysis}.
+Our conclusions are contained in \S \ref{sec:conclusions}.